 Bicycle Thieves and Wendy and Lucy are superficially different – Bicycle Thieves is about a man trying to support his wife and child in post-war Rome, Wendy and Lucy is about a woman living out of her car who breaks down in a small town in Oregon – but they’re variations on the same tune.
 Both are incisive, heartbreaking portraits of a depressingly universal theme: how people are punished for being poor.

 Bicycle Thieves and Wendy and Lucy are both about getting one bad break when you’re already on the precipice.
 In Bicycle Thieves, Antonio (Lamberto Maggiorani) pawns his bedsheets to buy a bicycle for work, only for it to get stolen on his first day.
-The film is the story of he and his son walking through Rome, trying to recover the bicycle, and as time goes on Antonio’s desperation becomes overwhelming, suffocating.
+The film is the story of him and his son walking through Rome, trying to recover the bicycle, and as time goes on Antonio’s desperation becomes overwhelming, suffocating.
 In Wendy and Lucy, Wendy (Michelle Williams) is driving to Alaska when her car breaks down, and then her dog, Lucy, goes missing.
 Wendy’s stress, too, feels overwhelming: she tries to calculate how she could afford the repairs, and she tries to find Lucy, and as if that wasn’t enough to contend with, a policeman harasses her for sleeping in her car.

 They’re both films about how when you’re poor, there are things you have no choice about for which you will nonetheless be punished.
 Antonio doesn’t have a choice; he must have a bicycle for work, but he spent all his money on the one that was stolen.
 Wendy doesn’t have a choice; she’s not supposed to live out of her car, that’s not permitted, but she has nowhere to go.
 Watched together, they’re a reminder that this problem transcends gender, nation, and period.